The Hundred Player Draft: How to watch on Thursday, plus all you need to know about selection process

 Teams using their 'Right to Match' must offer the same salary as the player's prospective new team.
 If they've already filled up all their slots at that price band, the option isn't available to them.

-In the Women's Draft, England internationals Sophia Dunkley, Danni Wyatt and Kate Cross will be available, alongside a number of international players including Australia new-ball bowler Megan Schutt, India batter Jemimah Rodrigues and South Africa opener Laura Wolvaardt.
+In the Women's Draft, England internationals Sophia Dunkley, Danni Wyatt and Kate Cross will be available, alongside a number of international players including India batter Jemimah Rodrigues and South Africa opener Laura Wolvaardt.

-In the Men's Draft, overseas players on the list include Australia paceman Mitchell Starc, Pakistan batter Babar Azam, New Zealand seamer Trent Boult and hard-hitting West Indies all-rounder Andre Russell.
+In the Men's Draft, overseas players on the list include Pakistan batter Babar Azam, New Zealand seamer Trent Boult and hard-hitting West Indian all-rounders Andre Russell and Kieron Pollard.

+Player Availability is set to be a big factor in who gets taken on, with New Zealand's clear August schedule increasing the potential value of picks such as Boult, Kane Williamson, Lockie Ferguson and Devon Conway.

-Reece Topley, David Willey, Olly Stone, Tom Banton and Matt Parkinson are among the English players on the Draft list.
+Duckett, Reece Topley, David Willey, Olly Stone, Tom Banton and Matt Parkinson are among the English players on the Draft list, as well as wicketkeeper Ben Foakes, who signed up at the last minute.

 Rashid Khan (Trent Rockets), Ellyse Perry (Birmingham Phoenix), Jos Buttler (Manchester Originals) Nat Sciver-Brunt (Trent Rockets), Smriti Mandhana (Southern Brave) and Glenn Maxwell (London Spirit) were among the players confirmed as returning to their respective teams for The Hundred this summer.